 Friends, there's something compelling about grace and truth, like a magnet to a steely heart.
-I'm so thankful to hear from this man again.
-I'm so grateful to hear him say he is reading his Bible and that he wants to return to WBC when he gets out.
-And of course he will be welcome in our midst.
-Why?
-Because we are grace and truth people, beloved, like our Savior was and is.
+I was thankful to hear from this man again, grateful to hear him say he was reading his Bible and that he wanted to return to WBC when he got out.

+I'm thankful to be part of a church that welcomes people like this man who have a past.
+And why do we?
+Because we are grace and truth people, beloved, as our Savior was and is.
+And He is giving us a heart like His.